 Taking equity out of your home will reduce any inheritance you might have been hoping to leave loved ones, and it could affect your entitlement to means-tested benefits.
 You will also no longer be the sole owner of your main home.

-Equity release rates have risen sharply in recent months, and interest on the capital you’ve borrowed is compounded, which means it is charged not only on the amount you originally borrowed, but also on any interest that has been built up in the previous month.
-This means that it’s likely you’ll end up owing far more than you borrowed at the outset.
+Equity release rates have risen sharply over the past couple of years too, and interest on the capital you’ve borrowed is compounded, which means it is charged not only on the amount you originally borrowed, but also on any interest that has been built up in the previous month.
+This means that it’s likely you’ll end up owing considerably more than you borrowed at the outset.

 Equity Release is a complicated area with many things to consider.
 If you want to find out more about how equity release works you can read our full Guide to Equity Release.